--- /dev/null

 +<h2>

-+15.5&nbsp; glutWireTetrahedron, glutSolidTetrahedron</h2>
++15.5 glutWireTetrahedron, glutSolidTetrahedron</h2>

 +The "<tt>glutWireTetrahedron</tt>" and "<tt>glutSolidTetrahedron</tt>"